Hyperfine spectroscopy of optical-cycling transitions in singly ionized thulium: Results

-The high angular momentum of $J=6$ enables the implementation of absorption-emission codes (\AE~codes), as proposed in \cite{Jain.2024}.
+The high angular momentum of $J=6$ is a sufficient condition for the implementation of absorption-emission codes (\AE~codes), as proposed in Refs.\,\cite{Jain.2024, Aydin.2025}.
+In addition, the Gollum doublet contains an $F=\sfrac{13}{2}$ state, which is the minimum required for a the Clifford-friendly spin code described in Ref.\,\cite{Gross.2021}, which has been shown to be an absorption-emission code\,\cite{Aydin.2025,Jain.2024}.
 These codes are robust against first-order absorption and emission errors but require a long state lifetime for operation.
 For the preparation of any qubit, the magnetic sublevels of the state need to be considered, which we analyzed with microwave spectroscopy.
-For this, the $1152$-nm laser was resonant with either of the $\sfrac{11}{2}\rightarrow \sfrac{11}{2},\sfrac{13}{2}$ transitions, such that only the $\sfrac{11}{2}$ state is repumped through the $21\,133.68$\,cm$^{-1}$ level.
+For this, the $1153$-nm laser was resonant with either of the $\sfrac{11}{2}\rightarrow \sfrac{11}{2},\sfrac{13}{2}$ transitions, such that only the $\sfrac{11}{2}$ state is repumped through the $21\,133.68$\,cm$^{-1}$ level.
 The fluorescence signal is taken from the light scattered in the $450$-nm cycle, such that increasing the population recovery rate from the Gollum state increases the signal.
-By applying resonant microwaves, the previously unaddressed population in the $F_+=\sfrac{13}{2}$ state is transferred into the $F_-=\sfrac{11}{2}$ state, where it can be repumped by the $1152$-nm laser.
-The resulting spectrum is shown in FIG.\,\ref{fig:gollum-zeeman}(c) with the hyperfine structure splitting between the $F_- = \sfrac{11}{2}$ and $F_+=\sfrac{13}{2}$ state of Gollum being $2.55$\,GHz, with $\sfrac{11}{2}$ having a higher energy.
+By applying resonant microwaves, the previously unaddressed population in the $F_+=\sfrac{13}{2}$ state is transferred into the $F_-=\sfrac{11}{2}$ state, where it can be repumped by the $1153$-nm laser.
+The resulting spectrum is shown in Figure~\ref{fig:gollum-zeeman}(c) with the hyperfine structure splitting between the $F_- = \sfrac{11}{2}$ and $F_+=\sfrac{13}{2}$ state of Gollum being $2.55$\,GHz and $\sfrac{11}{2}$ having a higher energy.
 The separable and strong microwave resonances show that the Gollum state is well-suited for microwave-based gates.

 The observed microwave spectrum contains fewer than $3\times (2F_- +1)=36$ peaks that one would naively expect based on the linear Zeeman effect for two levels with positive Landé $g$-factors.
-This is due to the fact that \Tmq{169} has a nuclear spin of $I = \sfrac{1}{2}$: neglecting the contribution of the nuclear magnetic dipole, the total $g$-factors of the $F_{\pm}=J\pm \sfrac{1}{2}$ states are
+This is due to the fact that \Tmq{169} has a nuclear spin of $I=\sfrac{1}{2}$: neglecting the contribution of the nuclear magnetic dipole, the total $g$-factors of the $F_{\pm}=J\pm \sfrac{1}{2}$ states are